 Catherine was absolutely loving her time in the area.

 After visiting CWRC, The Duke and Duchess travelled across the road to the Kaziranga Discovery Centre built by Elephant Family, the charity founded by Mark Shand, the late brother of The Duchess of Cornwall.
-Both Prince Charles and Duchess Camilla are the joint patrons of the organisation.
+Both Prince Charles and Duchess Camilla are joint patrons of the organisation.

 Here they saw a first of its kind health clinic for working elephants and an elephant information centre, which is under construction.
 Their Royal Highnesses also had an opportunity to meet with villagers who have been relocated by the charity to keep them safely out of the path of an elephant corridor.

-Before departing, The Duke and Duchess put the finishing touches on an elephant sculpture to officially mark the ‘call for artists’ for India’s elephant parade, which saw 200 elephants decorated by artists and placed in 200 locations across India by the Elephant Family.
+Before departing, The Duke and Duchess of Cambridge put the finishing touches on an elephant sculpture to officially mark the ‘call for artists’ for India’s elephant parade, which saw 200 elephants decorated by artists and placed in 200 locations across India by the Elephant Family.

 We know who is the real artist here.